ianchanning/neural-network-js/slides.tex.md

 `g` is our 'activation' function

+# Perceptron or neuron?

+Originally called a [perceptron][6]

+Changed to a neuron with the sigmoid activation function

+For us:

+1. Fully code perceptron
+2. Iterate to a neuron

-# I want to describe a neuron firing
+# I want to describe a perceptron firing

-Originally called a [perceptron][6], but later changed to a neuron

-Initial code will be for a perceptron, then we'll upgrade to a neuron

 Perceptron 'fires' when inputs reach a threshold